 VP Public Relations – Sanjay Kapila

-The Leadership Consultants are a new group from the Office of Student Activities.
-They are here to help student organizations and their leaders succeed.
+The Student Activities Interns are here to help student organizations and their leaders succeed.
 They have experience with running and being a part of a variety of student groups.
 They are here to offer resources, support, training, guidance, and help with problem solving.
-You can find them on the 2nd floor of the UC (see the Leadership Consultants page for hours) or email them at leadershipconsultants@
+You can find them on the 2nd floor of the UC (see the Student Activities Interns page for hours) or email them at sa-interns@

 SLS Leaders assist new students in doing community service in Salem and surrounding areas during the week-long Jump Start program in mid-August.
 The team leads evening activities and reflection, encouraging students to bring meaning to their experiences and their role in the Salem community.

 Located int the Montag Center, the Willamette Outdoor Program is a fantastic resource for the Willamette community to connect the varied and great aspects of the Pacific Northwest.
 We provide a variety of services that help students, faculty and staff through guided outings, gear rental and connection to related local events.
 We can even assist you in planning your own outings!